Under Greek Property Law, before acquiring property it is crucial to check the permitted purposes for which the property may legally be used.

 In this way it can be determined whether there have been any “arbitrary constructions”.
 If the previous owner has made any arbitrary constructions, an engineer can check whether such alterations may be construed as conforming to the applicable law; an important issue since if the arbitrary constructions cannot be legalised, this could require the alteration of the property to return it to the legal state and, consequently, make the purchase uneconomical or at least, undesirable.

-An independent legal expert will be able to guide you with appropriate advice on whether you should proceed with the purchase or not.
+An independent legal expert in Greek Property Law will be able to guide you with appropriate advice on whether you should proceed with the purchase or not.